Vaibhav-Devarasetty/Predii_Assignment/README.md

   - **OpenAI Embeddings**
   - **Sentence Transformers**

-- Using the above vector embedding models, i have calculated similarity scores which let me know the most relevant rows in the dataset for the query issue
+- For all the above vector embedding models, i have calculated similarity scores which let me know the most relevant rows in the dataset for the query issue.

 ### 3. Summarization
 - For summarizing the relevant rows, I used two different models: